freerange/pair-programming-presentation/presentation.md

 ---

+> A dialog between two people trying to simultaneously program.

+---

+> A conversation at many levels assisted by & focused on a computer.

+---

+> A subtle skill - you can spend the rest of your life getting good at.

+---

 # What Pair Programming is Not

 ---

-* One person programming while another watches.
+> One person programming while another watches.

-* A one-way tutoring session.
-* About being joined at the hip.
+^ Two people doing the job of one person.

 ---

-# What is Pair Programming?
+> A one-way tutoring session.

 ---

-* A dialog between two people trying to simultaneously program.
-* A conversation at many levels assisted by & focused on a computer.
-* A subtle skill - you can spend the rest of your life getting good at.
+> One person judging another.

+^ GFR

+---

+> Something only less experienced people do until they're up to speed.

+^ GFR

 ---